Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 September 2025 10.33.45 UTC
+- WIB: Kamis, 4 September 2025 11.29.49 UTC
-- WITA: Kamis, 4 September 2025 11.33.45 UTC
+- WITA: Kamis, 4 September 2025 12.29.49 UTC
-- WIT: Kamis, 4 September 2025 12.33.45 UTC
+- WIT: Kamis, 4 September 2025 13.29.49 UTC

 Kutipan Inspiratif:
-"It is human nature to think wisely and act in an absurd fashion."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: nature
+Kategori: friendship